jiisuominen/drupal-repository/README.md

 # Drupal Composer repository

-This is [composer](https://getcomposer.org/) repository to include custom Drupal modules/themes.
+This is composer repository used to distribute dependencies as part of [City-of-Helsinki/drupal-helfi-platform](https://github.com/City-of-Helsinki/drupal-helfi-platform) ecosystem.

 To use this, your `composer.json` should contain: